nickdcox/ml-linear-airfare-prediction/README.md

 * The origin and destination are not strongly correlated with the MARKET_FARE.
 * The month of travel is not strongly correlated with the MARKET_FARE.

-Our observations about ORIGIN_HAPPINESS, DEST_HAPPINESS, DEMAND, OIL_PRICE, ORIGIN_TEMP, DEST_TEMP, DEST_POLITICS and ORIGIN_POLITICS are share below.
+Our observations about ORIGIN_HAPPINESS, DEST_HAPPINESS, DEMAND, OIL_PRICE, ORIGIN_TEMP, DEST_TEMP, DEST_POLITICS and ORIGIN_POLITICS are shared below.

 ### 6. Predictive Modelling